Harrison leads No. 18 West Virginia against Cincinnati after 20-point game

 Morgantown, West Virginia; Saturday, 2 p.m.
 EST

-BOTTOM LINE: No. 18 West Virginia takes on Cincinnati after Jordan Harrison scored 20 points in West Virginia’s 75-65 loss to the Baylor Bears.
+BOTTOM LINE: No. 18 West Virginia plays Cincinnati after Jordan Harrison scored 20 points in West Virginia’s 75-65 loss to the Baylor Bears.

-The Mountaineers have gone 13-0 in home games.
-West Virginia is the leader in the Big 12 at limiting opponent scoring, giving up 53.6 points while holding opponents to 38.7% shooting.
+The Mountaineers have gone 13-0 at home.
+West Virginia is 17-4 when it wins the turnover battle and averages 15.8 turnovers per game.

 The Bearcats are 6-7 against Big 12 opponents.
-Cincinnati is second in the Big 12 with 12.1 offensive rebounds per game led by Jillian Hayes averaging 4.0.

-West Virginia makes 45.6% of its shots from the field this season, which is 2.5 percentage points higher than Cincinnati has allowed to its opponents (43.1%).
-Cincinnati’s 36.6% shooting percentage from the field this season is 2.1 percentage points lower than West Virginia has allowed to its opponents (38.7%).

-The Mountaineers and Bearcats match up Saturday for the first time in conference play this season.
+Cincinnati averages 66.2 points and has outscored opponents by 1.6 points per game.

+West Virginia’s average of 7.3 made 3-pointers per game this season is only 0.4 fewer made shots on average than the 7.7 per game Cincinnati gives up.
+Cincinnati averages 12.6 more points per game (66.2) than West Virginia allows to opponents (53.6).

-TOP PERFORMERS: JJ Quinerly is scoring 19.0 points per game and averaging 3.0 rebounds for the Mountaineers.
-Sydney Shaw is averaging 13.2 points and 3.8 rebounds over the last 10 games.
+TOP PERFORMERS: Kyah Watson is averaging 6.5 points, 7.7 rebounds and 3.3 steals for the Mountaineers.
+JJ Quinerly is averaging 19.3 points over the last 10 games.

-Reagan Jackson is shooting 27.8% from beyond the arc with 1.3 made 3-pointers per game for the Bearcats, while averaging 8.3 points.
-Hayes is averaging 15.7 points, 9.3 rebounds and 1.5 steals over the past 10 games.
+Reagan Jackson averages 1.3 made 3-pointers per game for the Bearcats, scoring 8.3 points while shooting 27.8% from beyond the arc.
+Jillian Hayes is averaging 15.7 points, 9.3 rebounds and 1.5 steals over the last 10 games.

 LAST 10 GAMES: Mountaineers: 7-3, averaging 72.6 points, 29.9 rebounds, 12.6 assists, 14.5 steals and 2.4 blocks per game while shooting 43.6% from the field.
 Their opponents have averaged 57.3 points per game.